libretro/docs/docs/guides/controller-autoconfiguration.md

 ```

 ### Matching process
-RetroArch compares these factors against its database of known controller profiles.
+RetroArch compares these factors against the files in the autoconfig directorys.
 It calculates a matching score for each profile, selecting the one with the highest score to configure the controller.

 The combination of Vendor ID and Product ID is often referred to as "vid:pid" in technical contexts.